-While CDR data is undoubtedly useful, procuring access is a major hurdleMoreover, as are difficulties in quickly transferring a methodology from one country to another.
+While CDR data is undoubtedly useful, procuring access is a major hurdle and needs to be negotiated for each telecom operator individually.
+Moreover, there are difficulties in quickly transferring a methodology from one country to another as different telecom operators might apply different processing and aggregation methods, and might fall under different national regulations.
 To address these concerns, a growing body of literature has been exploring digital traces from social media platforms, which are more easily accessible and persistent across countries (e.g., Mazzoli et al, 2020; Zagheni et al, 2014; Palotti et al, 2020; Rowe et al, 2022; Leasure et al, 2023).
 Others, in turn, have been relying on satellite imagery to estimate population dynamics through either refugee settlement detection (Quinn et al, 2018) or analysis of nightlights data (Witmer and O’Loughlin, 2011; Coscieme et al, 2017).

 Building upon these studies, we advocate that satellite imagery bears a fertile, and yet largely under-explored, ground for studying internal population displacements.
 News channels all around the world reported the fleeing of thousands of Ukrainians by means of personal or shared vehicles during the first weeks following the full-scale Russian invasion.
 Countless numbers of vehicles stretching dozens of kilometers have been recorded at the major checkpoints on the Western border, capturing the evasion of Ukrainians from the Eastern to the Western regions (e.g., Burnett et al, 2022; HRW, 2022; Vasovic and Zinets, 2022).

 This vehicle-facilitated displacement behavior raises the question of whether internal displacement patterns can be estimated from the spatial-temporal changes in car counts obtained from satellite imagery.
-To pursue this research question, we collected a total of 1009 very-high-resolution satellite images between 2019-2022, spanning 61 cities across Ukraine.
-Of these images, only 534 images remained for analysis after undergoing our data post-processing pipeline, with most cities remaining with less than 10 images throughout the time series (Fig. B2).
-Furthermore, the monthly data availability was generally sporadic for all cities, with several temporal gaps along the time series (i.e., months without any data) (Fig. B3).
-However, data coverage was much better during the months succeeding the start of the war than during the pre-conflict period, especially for cities heavily involved in the conflict (e.g., Kharkiv, Donetsk, Mariupol, Odessa, and Ivano-Frankivsk; Fig. B3).
+To pursue this research question, we collected a total of 1009 very-high-resolution satellite images between 2019-2022, spanning 61 cities across Ukraine (Fig. 1; see section Material & Methods for more details about data collection and processing).
+Of these images, only 534 images remained for analysis after undergoing our data post-processing pipeline, with most cities remaining with less than 10 images throughout the time series (see Supplementary Fig. S1).
+Furthermore, the monthly data availability was generally sporadic for all cities, with several temporal gaps along the time series (i.e., months without any data) (see Supplementary Fig. S2).
+However, data coverage was much better during the months succeeding the start of the war than during the pre-conflict period, especially for cities heavily involved in the conflict (e.g., Kharkiv, Donetsk, Mariupol, Odessa, and Ivano-Frankivsk; see Supplementary Fig. S2).
 This likely reflects operational adjustments by the satellite operator in response to the demand for images from the conflict areas.

 Despite the data shortages, visual inspection of these images revealed some clear pre-war vs. wartime patterns in the number of cars across multiple cities.
-For example, Mariupol, one of the most heavily affected cities by the war, suffered a massive drop in the number of cars during the first month succeeding the war when compared with the same month and region prior to the COVID-19 pandemic (Fig. 1 a,b).
-The opposite trend was observed for the city of Uzhhorod on the Slovakian border, with a substantial increase in the number of vehicles during the months succeeding the outbreak of the war when contrasted to the pre-war period (Fig. 1 c,d).
+For example, Mariupol, one of the most heavily affected cities by the war, suffered a massive drop in the number of cars during the first month succeeding the war when compared with the same month and region prior to the COVID-19 pandemic (Fig. 2 a,b).
+The opposite trend was observed for the city of Uzhhorod on the Slovakian border, with a substantial increase in the number of vehicles during the months succeeding the outbreak of the war when contrasted to the pre-war period (Fig. 2c,d).